 We discussed consumer choice/preference in our previous article where we talked about how consumer preference can be represented graphically using indifference curves.

 This article will provide all the details related to an Indifference curve that explains the behavior of a consumer who is indifferent between the bundle of goods it prefers.
 By definition,

-Indifference curves displays all combinations of market baskets that the person is indifferent to ( provide the same level of satisfaction).
-So A person will be equally satisfied with either choice.
+An indifference curve represents all combinations of bundles of good (basket of good) that the person is indifferent to ( provide the same level of satisfaction).

-Let us comprehend the phenomenon with an example:
+Let us comprehend the concept of Indifference curve with a graphical example:

-- Points such as B & D have higher level of one good but less of another compared to the point A.
+If you notice the graph given below, you will find points such as B & D that has a higher level of one good but less of another compared to the point A.

 A consumer must decide they are indifferent between B, A and D.

 When we connect these points, we can see a downward sloping indifference curve.

 Any market basket of an indifference curve when away or upward is preferred to any market basket that lies on the indifference curve.

 Also, points on the curve are preferred to points below the curve.